nviswanathan/Css3Marquee/README.md

-3. Select your content and apply
+3. Select your content and apply this effect

 ```
 $('.righttoleft').Css3Marquee();
 ```